JasTandon/stock-prediction-app/README.md

 Feel free to fork this repository, submit issues, or pull requests to enhance functionality.
 Contributions to improve real-time data integration or add ensemble models are especially welcome!

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details (create one if desired).
+This project is licensed under the MIT License - see the LICENSE file for details.